 Over 100 years ago, doctors commonly prescribed cannabis sativa and cannabis indica tinctures, for a variety of ailments.
-Then, in the late 30s, the United States prohibited marijuana production, possession, and consumption based on falsehoods grown out of racism, fear, and ignorance.
+Then, in the late 30s, the United States prohibited marijuana production, possession, and consumption, as well as, marijuana research, simply based on falsehoods grown out of racism, fear, and ignorance.
 Just a few years later, the 12th edition of the United States Pharmacopeia officially removed cannabis from its pages.

 Fast-forward to the seventies, when Richard Nixon declared war on the drug culture and called drug abuse, “public enemy number one.”
 And fifteen years later, in 1986, Nancy Reagan and a slew of nationally-ran advertisements and educational programs reminded us to “Just Say No.”

 Ironically, all of these opinions and ideologies formed before science started to learn anything of value about cannabis.
 Now, after more than 80 years of persecution, is it all that surprising that cannabis production, sales, and consumption emerged from underground operations and counterculture?

 Not only did the Schedule 1 status of cannabis prevent any legitimate research, but we also had to wait for the technology, knowledge, and tools necessary to unlock the secrets within the infamous herb.

 Fortunately, times have changed, and technology has advanced.
 After the discovery of the endocannabinoid system in the late 1980s, the science and research into the individual components held within the plant’s leaves and the impact they have on this complex system accelerated all across the world.
 Today, we have a virtual “alphabet soup” of known cannabinoids, which are presenting a world of opportunity for multiple industries.